any-tdf/stdf/packages/rollup-plugin-stdf-icon/README.md

 # Introduction

 This is a Rollup plugin that combines all SVG files in specified folders (supports multiple) into a single [SVG symbol](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol) for use in [STDF](https://stdf.design) projects.
-It is compatible with Vite and can be used in Vue or React projects created with Vite.
+It is compatible with Vite and can be used in other projects created with Vite.

 For more information about the STDF Icon component, please refer to the [Icon Guide](https://stdf.design/components?nav=icon&tab=2).